1. Program Overview

 - An Internship alone cannot constitute a Scholarship Program.

-- Mentorships may only be undertaken on a part-time basis concurrent with full-time study.
+- Mentorships may only be undertaken on a part-time basis concurrent with full-time study or a full-time Internship.

-All Scholars are eligible for support to undertake language training as part of their Scholarship Program.
+Where relevant, scholars are encouraged to undertake language training as part of their Scholarship Program.

 Community engagement and advocacy

-Scholars are encouraged to participate in activities (including through engagement with the New Colombo Plan Secretariat in the Department of Foreign Affairs and Trade) that share the experiences of their Scholarship Program with other students and their community.
-The activities will aim to encourage other potential New Colombo Plan participants and advocate for the New Colombo Plan and the benefits of studying and undertaking work placements in the region.
+Scholars are encouraged to participate in activities that share the experiences of their Scholarship Program with the NCP Secretariat, other students and their community, including through engaging with the New Colombo Plan alumni community.
+The activities will aim to encourage others to participate in the New Colombo Plan and advocate for the New Colombo Plan, as well as the benefits of studying and undertaking work placements in the Indo-Pacific region.

 - a dedicated case manager for the duration of their Scholarship Program who provides services including pre-departure briefings, advice on health and travel insurance, advice and assistance relating to accommodation, and payment of allowances.

-In addition to the benefits outlined above, New Colombo Plan Fellows will be awarded $1,000 to purchase study or learning materials for use during their Scholarship Program.
+- New Colombo Plan Fellows (the top-ranked scholar in each location) will receive an additional benefit of $1,000 to purchase study materials for use during their Scholarship Program.

 - be an Australian citizen.
-Applicants can not undertake their Scholarship in a Host Location in which they have dual citizenship or residency rights; or in which they have previously been a citizen or permanent resident
+Applicants cannot undertake their Scholarship in a Host Location in which they hold dual citizenship or permanent residency; or in which they have previously been a citizen or permanent resident.

-- be enrolled in an on-shore campus of an Australian University at the time of application
+- be enrolled in units at an on-shore campus of an Australian University during the application process.

-- be undertaking a Bachelor Degree or Bachelor Honours Degree, at the commencement of the Scholarship Program
+- be undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences.

 - not be a previous recipient of a New Colombo Plan Scholarship.

-Successful applicants are not allowed to commence another Australian Government funded off-shore Scholarship or mobility grant (including a New Colombo Plan Mobility Program grant) while holding a New Colombo Plan Scholarship.
+Successful applicants are not allowed to commence another Australian Government funded off-shore scholarship Program or mobility grant (including a New Colombo Plan Mobility Program grant) while undertaking their New Colombo Plan Scholarship program.

 Scholars may apply to undertake their study and/or Internship component in more than one eligible Host Location and/or Host Institution/Organisation, where it adds meaningful value to the core Scholarship Program.

-No additional funding (to that outlined in Section 2) will be provided for a Scholarship Program undertaken in more than one eligible Host Location (i.e. the travel allowance and the establishment allowance will be paid once only to a Scholar).
-Such a program would also be subject to relevant visa conditions.
+No additional funding (to that outlined in Section 2) will be provided for a Scholarship Program undertaken in more than one eligible Host Location (i.e. each scholar can only receive one travel allowance and one establishment allowance).
+Such a program is also subject to relevant visa conditions.

 Scholars must not travel to a Host Location or region within a Host Location for which the Australian Government’s Smartraveller travel advice recommends ‘Do not travel’ (see www.smartraveller.gov.au).
-Host Locations for which the Smartraveller travel advice recommends ‘Reconsider your need to travel’ are eligible for New Colombo Plan funding, but applicants should think seriously about the need to travel to that Host Location or region before deciding whether to apply.
+Host Locations for which the Smartraveller travel advice recommends ‘Reconsider your need to travel’ are eligible, but applicants should think seriously about the need to travel to that country or region before applying.
 Applicants must acknowledge in their scholarship agreement (see Section 6) that they have considered the risks carefully and investigated safety precautions before deciding to travel.

-Study should be undertaken at a local Host Institution.
-Host Institutions should not be offshore campuses of a third country.
-On a trial basis, study is eligible at offshore campuses of Australian Universities if the Home University provides confirmation that the following conditions are met:
+Study should preferably be undertaken at a local Host Institution.
+Host Institutions should not be offshore campuses of a third country, unless from a New Colombo Plan Host Location.
+Applications to study at offshore campuses of Australian Universities will be considered on a case-by-case basis, if the Home University provides confirmation that the following conditions are met:

 - the Home University is continuing to explore and expand exchange or other partnerships with local Host Institutions in that location.